MyNameNewPerson/never/NeverlandsMobile/TASK_STATUS.md

 offers significantly improved maintainability and performance

 Development should continue until the mobile implementation reaches full functional parity with the desktop client.
+You are a senior software architect, reverse engineering specialist, and cross-platform mobile developer.

+You are working inside a GitHub repository that contains a Windows desktop client for the browser game Neverlands and a partially implemented mobile client.

+The repository includes a task specification file located at:

+NeverlandsMobile/TASK_STATUS.md

+This file defines the architecture, implemented systems, and remaining tasks for the mobile migration project.

+Your job is to follow this document as the authoritative project specification and continue development of the mobile client until the tasks defined in that file are fully completed.

+IMPORTANT RULE

+NeverlandsMobile/TASK_STATUS.md is the primary source of truth for the project.

+All implementation decisions must follow the structure, architecture, and remaining tasks defined in that document.

+Do not deviate from it.

+PROJECT CONTEXT

+The repository contains two major parts:

+A decompiled Windows desktop client written in C# which implements the full functionality of the Neverlands game client.

+A modern mobile architecture located in the directory:

+NeverlandsMobile

+The mobile architecture already includes:

+Neverlands.Core Neverlands.Infrastructure Neverlands.Automation Neverlands.Mobile

+and follows a Clean Architecture pattern.

+Some systems have already been migrated, including:

+UserProfile and GameState models NetworkService using HttpClient AntiCaptchaService integration CombatService NavigationService Android Foreground Service for automation initial MAUI UI dashboard

+However, the project is not yet complete.

+TASK EXECUTION PROCESS

+Follow this structured workflow.

+STEP 1 — READ PROJECT SPECIFICATION

+Open and analyze the file:

+NeverlandsMobile/TASK_STATUS.md

+Extract the following information:

+Project objective Architecture description Implemented modules Completed tasks Remaining tasks

+Treat this file as the implementation roadmap.

+STEP 2 — VALIDATE CURRENT IMPLEMENTATION

+Verify that the codebase matches what is described in the TASK_STATUS.md file.

+Confirm the presence and functionality of:

+Neverlands.Core models NetworkService AntiCaptchaService CombatService NavigationService Android Foreground Service MAUI UI Dashboard

+If any component described as completed in the document is missing or incomplete, fix or complete it.

+STEP 3 — IMPLEMENT REMAINING TASKS

+Implement the tasks listed under the "Remaining Tasks" section of TASK_STATUS.md.

+These include:

+XML DATA INTEGRATION

+Load the following XML files:

+abcells.xml map.xml

+Integrate them fully into NavigationService.

+NavigationService must use these files to perform map navigation and pathfinding.

+Load XML data once and cache it in memory.

+Use efficient structures such as dictionaries for fast lookup.

+UI COMPLETION

+Implement additional MAUI screens:

+Map screen Profiles management screen Settings screen

+The UI must be optimized for touch devices.

+Follow the MVVM pattern used in the project.

+SECURE STORAGE

+Implement secure storage of user credentials using MAUI Essentials.

+Create a service responsible for securely storing:

+login password session tokens

+STEP 4 — FEATURE PARITY CHECK

+After completing the tasks from TASK_STATUS.md, analyze the original desktop client.

+Ensure that important gameplay automation features are present in the mobile architecture.

+Examples include:

+combat automation navigation automation resource gathering automation scripted actions automation timers

+If any of these features exist in the desktop client but are missing in the mobile version, migrate them using the architecture defined in the project.

+Reuse existing logic rather than rewriting it.

+STEP 5 — PERFORMANCE VALIDATION

+Ensure the mobile client is optimized.

+Verify that the following optimizations are implemented:

+async HttpClient networking no Thread.Sleep blocking loops task-based concurrency cached game state single-load XML parsing dictionary-based navigation lookups

+STEP 6 — TESTING

+Add or update automated tests for critical systems.

+This includes:

+combat logic navigation algorithms network response parsing automation logic

+Ensure all tests pass.

+STEP 7 — BUILD VALIDATION

+Ensure the project builds successfully using:

+dotnet build NeverlandsMobile.sln

+Fix any compilation issues that arise.

+STEP 8 — PULL REQUEST WORKFLOW

+When implementation work is complete:

+create a new branch commit all changes ensure tests pass submit a Pull Request

+The Pull Request must include:

+description of implemented tasks reference to TASK_STATUS.md summary of architectural changes confirmation that tests pass

+FINAL GOAL

+The goal is to fully complete the mobile migration project described in:

+NeverlandsMobile/TASK_STATUS.md

+The result should be a functional mobile client for Neverlands that:

+follows the defined Clean Architecture implements all tasks described in the project document supports background automation maintains compatibility with the original desktop client builds successfully using the provided solution file

+The Neverlands mobile migration project was reported as complete, but the Pull Request still cannot be merged because the branch has unresolved merge conflicts with the `main` branch.

+GitHub shows:

+"Checks awaiting conflict resolution – This branch has conflicts that must be resolved before continuing."

+This means the branch is not synchronized with the latest `main` and the migration cannot be finalized until the conflicts are resolved.

+You must fix this properly.

+### Context

+This project migrates the original Neverlands desktop client to a mobile client using:

+* C#
+* .NET MAUI
+* Clean Architecture

+Project structure:

+Neverlands.Core
+Neverlands.Infrastructure
+Neverlands.Automation
+Neverlands.Mobile
+Neverlands.Tests

+The goal is **feature parity with the original desktop client** while preserving the new modular architecture.

+Do NOT redesign systems or invent new game logic.
+The migration must preserve logic already ported from the desktop client.

+### Current Blocking Problem

+The Pull Request cannot be merged because of merge conflicts in the following files:

+Neverlands.Automation/Services/NavigationService.cs
+Neverlands.Automation/Services/ResourceAutomationService.cs
+Neverlands.Core/Interfaces/IResourceAutomationService.cs
+Neverlands.Core/Interfaces/ISecureStorageService.cs
+Neverlands.Core/Models/GameCell.cs
+Neverlands.Core/Models/MapBot.cs
+Neverlands.Infrastructure/Services/SecureStorageService.cs
+Neverlands.Mobile/App.xaml.cs
+Neverlands.Mobile/AppShell.xaml
+Neverlands.Mobile/AppShell.xaml.cs
+Neverlands.Mobile/MauiProgram.cs
+Neverlands.Mobile/ViewModels/MapViewModel.cs
+Neverlands.Mobile/ViewModels/ProfilesViewModel.cs
+Neverlands.Mobile/ViewModels/SettingsViewModel.cs

+These conflicts must be resolved by synchronizing the branch with the latest `main`.

+### Required Actions

+1. Fetch the latest repository state.

+2. Rebase this branch onto the latest `origin/main`.

+3. Resolve ALL merge conflicts manually.

+While resolving conflicts:

+Preserve the implemented mobile migration systems:

+* NavigationService with XML loading and pathfinding
+* Dijkstra pathfinding implementation
+* ResourceAutomationService (woodcutting, mining, fishing)
+* SecureStorageService using MAUI SecureStorage
+* GameCell and MapBot models
+* MAUI AppShell navigation
+* MapViewModel, ProfilesViewModel, SettingsViewModel
+* mobile UI pages
+* background automation compatibility

+Do NOT remove working logic.

+4. Verify the solution builds successfully:

+dotnet build NeverlandsMobile.sln

+5. Ensure unit tests pass.

+6. Push the updated branch so the Pull Request becomes **fully mergeable with zero conflicts**.

+### Validation Requirement

+Confirm that:

+* the PR shows **no merge conflicts**
+* GitHub allows the **Merge Pull Request** action
+* the solution builds successfully

+### Documentation Requirement

+Update the file:

+NeverlandsMobile/TASK_STATUS.md

+Add a new section:

+## Merge Conflict Resolution

+This section must describe:

+* why the conflicts occurred
+* which files were affected
+* how the conflicts were resolved
+* confirmation that the branch is now synchronized with `main`
+* confirmation that the PR is now mergeable

+### Final Verification

+After resolving conflicts and updating the documentation:

+Confirm that:

+* the PR is mergeable
+* all required systems remain intact
+* the mobile migration remains complete
+* the project builds successfully

+Do not mark the project complete again until the Pull Request is fully mergeable.